 Computing power is the headliner of your used or refurbished laptop shopping show.
 We won’t go too deep into defining what the RAM and processors for each configuration will get you.
-Instead, let’s just think on a high level what kind of power and speed you’ll need on a day to day basis.
+Instead, let’s just think on a high level what kind of power and speed you’ll need out of a MacBook on a day to day basis.

 Factors for computing power: